adopted-ember-addons/ember-sortable/README.md

 #### Built-in Functionalities

 ##### Semantic HTML

+component
 - `sortable-group`
   an ordered list, `ol`, by default.
 - `sortable-item`
   a list item, `li`, by default.

+The modifier version can be attached to to any element that makes sense,

 ##### Keyboard Navigation
 There are 4 modes during keyboard navigation: